1993 Belgian Grand Prix

 The 1993 Belgian Grand Prix was a Formula One motor race held at Spa-Francorchamps on 29 August 1993.
-It was the twelfth round of the 1993 Formula One season.
-Damon Hill scored a second successive victory.
-Alain Prost was leading the race and looked set to win, but a miscommunication during his second pitstop cost him time and he dropped behind Hill and Michael Schumacher.
-Williams's 1–3 finish clinched the Constructors' Championship for the team.
+It was the twelfth race of the 1993 Formula One World Championship.

+The 44-lap race was won by Briton Damon Hill, driving a Williams-Renault.
+Hill's French teammate, Alain Prost, took pole position and led the first 30 laps, before he suffered a slow pit stop and dropped to third behind Hill and German Michael Schumacher in the Benetton-Ford.
+Hill went on to win by 3.6 seconds from Schumacher with Prost a further 11 seconds back; the 1–3 finish secured Williams their second consecutive Constructors' Championship.

 Lotus driver Alessandro Zanardi was withdrawn from the meeting following a huge crash in Friday practice, which ultimately ended his season.
 In the race itself, his team-mate Johnny Herbert scored the final points ever for Team Lotus with his 5th position.
 Local driver Thierry Boutsen retired from Formula One following the race (after his race ended on the first lap with a gearbox failure).

-Report
+Qualifying report

+Once again, Alain Prost took pole position in his Williams-Renault with teammate Damon Hill alongside him on the front row of the grid, the two separated on this occasion by nearly nine-tenths of a second.
+On the second row were Michael Schumacher in the Benetton and Jean Alesi in the Ferrari, and on the third row were Ayrton Senna in the McLaren and Aguri Suzuki in the Footwork.
+Completing the top ten were Derek Warwick in the second Footwork, Riccardo Patrese in the second Benetton, JJ Lehto in the Sauber and Johnny Herbert in the Lotus.

-Qualifying
+Qualifying classification

-In Belgium, the grid was similar to Hungary with Williamses 1–2 in qualifying, Prost taking pole ahead of Hill, Schumacher, Alesi, Senna and Suzuki.